metacpan/metacpan-cpan-extracted/distros/T/Text-ANSI-Fold/README.md

 # DESCRIPTION

-Text::ANSI::Fold provides capability to fold a text into two strings by given width.
-Text can include ANSI terminal sequences.
-If the text is divided in the middle of ANSI-effect region, reset sequence is appended to folded text, and recover sequence is prepended to trimmed string.
+[Text::ANSI::Fold](https://metacpan.org/pod/Text%3A%3AANSI%3A%3AFold) provides capability to divide a text into two parts by given width.
+Text can include ANSI terminal sequences and the width is calculated by its visible representation.
+If the text is divided in the middle of colored region, reset sequence is appended to the former text, and color recover sequence is inserted before the latter string.

 This module also support Unicode Asian full-width and non-spacing combining characters properly.
 Japanese text formatting with head-or-end of line prohibition character is also supported.
 Set the linebreak mode to enable it.

+Since the overhead of ANSI escape sequence handling is not significant when the data does not include them, this module can be used for normal text processing with small penalty.

 Use exported **ansi\_fold** function to fold original text, with number of visual columns you want to cut off the text.